opentext-idol/idol-oem-tutorials/README.md

 ## Aims

-- Get hands on with the Knowledge Discovery and File Content Extraction sample programs.
+- Get hands on with the Knowledge Discovery (Eduction, ACI API, Connectors) and File Content Extraction sample programs.
 Familiarize yourself with key concepts.
-- Select from walkthroughs showcasing different capabilities of Eduction and File Content Extraction, from file type identification to text extraction and PII entity discovery.
+- Select from walkthroughs showcasing different capabilities of Knowledge Discovery and File Content Extraction, from file type identification to text extraction and PII entity discovery and connectors.
-- Compile sample code to see how Knowledge Discovery Eduction and File Content Extraction SDKs can be embedded in your products.

 ## Obtaining tutorial materials